Claudia Winkleman: 2007–2012

+Winkleman, along with Graham Norton, hosted the first annual Eurovision Dance Contest, which was held on 1 September 2007, in London, England.
+The format was based on the BBC's Strictly Come Dancing and the EBU's Eurovision Song Contest.
+Norton and Winkleman also hosted the 2008 contest in Glasgow, Scotland.

 Winkleman narrated the 2008 BBC Three show Glamour Girls, a documentary series about glamour modelling in Britain.

 In March 2009, Winkleman was announced as the host of the new series of Hell's Kitchen on ITV1.
 She fronted the nightly show live from the restaurant in East London in its fourth series in the spring.
 On 14 November 2009, she appeared on the main show of Strictly Come Dancing to present backstage, due to main presenter Bruce Forsyth being on sick leave.
 She co-hosted the show with Tess Daly and guest presenter Ronnie Corbett.

 On 29 March 2010, she was named as one of the new co-presenters of the Film programme, replacing Jonathan Ross.
 The Guardian stated, through her recent hosting of Sky Television's coverage of The Oscars, Winkleman had "proved both a passionate and engaging advocate of cinema", while her husband Kris Thykier is a film producer with credits on several mainstream releases.